elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/setting-up-taxes.md

 government bodies like local government, state or provincial and federal or central government.

-The way ERPNext sets up taxes is via templates.
+The way Revalue ERP sets up taxes is via templates.
 Other types of charges that may apply to your invoices (like shipping, insurance etc.) can also be configured as taxes.